amanyadev/surface-modeler/packages/kernel/README.md

 # @amanyadev/half-edge

 A pure TypeScript geometry and modeling kernel for 3D surface modeling applications.
+Provides robust half-edge mesh data structure with comprehensive modeling operations, selection tools, and file format support.

 ## Overview

 The kernel provides a complete mesh data structure and modeling operations using the half-edge representation.
 It's designed to be platform-agnostic and can run in browsers, Node.js, or WebWorkers.

+### Key Features

+- **Half-Edge Mesh Structure**: Efficient mesh representation supporting complex topology operations
+- **Selection System**: Vertex, edge, and face selection with robust connectivity tracking
+- **Movement Operations**: Safe vertex, edge, and face transformation with topology preservation
+- **Command Pattern**: Full undo/redo support for all modeling operations
+- **File Format Support**: Seamless conversion to/from standard 3D file formats
+- **Type Safety**: Complete TypeScript coverage with strict typing
+- **Platform Agnostic**: No DOM dependencies, works in any JavaScript environment

 ## Installation